Carpet Cleaning Glossary: Terms & Definitions

 Absorbent Compound Cleaning: A dry cleaning method in which a powdered cleaning compound is sprinkled onto the carpet and then worked into the fibers with a machine before being vacuumed away.

-Absorption: It's the process of a carpet soaking up a liquid or gas.
+Absorption: It's the process of a carpet soaking up a liquid.
 The cleanability of a carpet is affected by its absorption properties.
 Different carpet fibers have varying absorption levels.
-Understanding absorption helps determine the best cleaning method for optimal results.
-Used by all professional carpet cleaning companies.
+By understanding absorption, professional carpet cleaning companies can determine the required cleaning method for optimal results.

-Adhesive Residue: Sticky substance left on the carpet after using tape, gum, or other sticky elements used during commercial cleaning services.
+Adhesive Residue: Sticky substance left on the carpet after using tape, gum, or other sticky elements.

 Allergen: A substance, typically a protein, that can cause an allergic reaction in some individuals.